-2015-07 Steps to choosing an emulsifier
+17 points to consider before choosing an emulsifier

 Choosing an emulsifier: 17-point checklist

-1. Natural vs. Synthetic
+1. Natural vs. synthetic

-2. Certified or not certified, that is the question
+2. Certified or not certified

-Your supplier should be able to inform you whether your emulsifier is organically certified (and how it is certified) or not.
-Not all “natural” emulsifiers are going to be certified.
+Remember that not all “natural” emulsifiers are going to be certified.
 This is mainly because of the high costs of certification, which in the end affect what the consumer is going to pay.
 It depends on your market, claims and concepts whether you confine yourself to a certified emulsifier or not.
 If you are going to have your finished product certified, then you need to consider this factor.

 3. Global acceptance